-Figure 5.2: Timer Data Registers (continued).
+5.2.1 Timer Data Registers

-5.2.1.
-TIMER DATA REGISTERS.
 Each timer's main counter is an 8-bit binary down counter.
 The value of the main counter may be read at any time by reading the timer's data register.
-The information read is the value of the counter which was captured on the last low-to-high transition of the DS pin.
+The information read is the value of the counter which was captured on the last low-to-high transition of the $\overline{\rm DS}$ pin.

 The main counter is initialized by writing to the timer's data register.
 If the timer is stopped, data is loaded simultaneously into both the timer data register and the main counter.
 If the timer data register is written while the timer is enabled, the value is not loaded into the timer until the timer counts through 01 (hexadecimal).
-Writing the timer data register while the timer is counting through 01 (hexadecimal) will cause an indeterminate value to be loaded into the timer's main counter.
-The four data registers are shown in figure 5.2.
+Writing the timer data register while the timer is counting through 01 (hexadecimal) will cause an indeterminate value to be load into the timer's main counter.
+The four data registers are shown in Figure 5.2.

+5.2.2 Timer Control Registers

-5.2.2.
-TIMER CONTROL REGISTERS.
-Bits in the timer control registers select the operation mode, select the prescaler value, and disable the timers.
-Timer control registers TACR and TBCR also have bits which allow the programmer to reset output lines TAO and TBO.
-These control registers are shown in figure 5.3.
+Bits in the timer control registers select the operation mode, select the prescale value, and disable the timers.
+Timer control registers TACR and TBCR also have bitswhich allow the programmer to reset output lines TAO and TBO.
+These control registers are shown in Figure 5.3.